 Our liquidity risk management structure is generally the same as the market risk management structure described above ("Item 4 Market Risk Management").
-However, the head of the Financial Control & Accounting Group of Mizuho Financial Group is additionally responsible for matters relating to planning and running cash flow management operations, while the Financial Planning Department is responsible for monitoring and adjusting the cash flow management situation and for planning and implementing cash flow management.
-Reports on the cash flow situation are submitted to the Risk Management Committee, the Balance Sheet Management Committee, the executive management committee and the President & CEO.
+Moreover, the head of the Financial Control & Accounting Group of Mizuho Financial Group is also responsible for matters related to planning and operation of funds management, while the Financial Planning Department is responsible for its monitoring and adjusting, and also for planning and implementing measures on funds management.
+Reports on funds management are submitted to the Risk Management Committee, the Balance Sheet Management Committee, the Executive Management Committee and the President & CEO.

-We measure liquidity risk using indices pertaining to cash flow, such as limits on funds raised in the market.
-Limits on liquidity risk are discussed and coordinated by the Risk Management Committee, discussed further by the executive management committee and determined by the President & CEO.
-We have established classifications for the cash flow conditions affecting the Group, ranging from "normal" to "anxious" and "crisis," and have established procedures for dealing with cases which are deemed to fall into the "anxious" or "crisis" categories.
-In addition, we have constructed a system under which we will be able to respond smoothly in the event of emergency situations that affect our funding by establishing action plans.
+We measure liquidity risk using indices pertaining to funds management, such as limits on funds raised from the market.
+Limits on liquidity risk are discussed and coordinated by the Risk Management Committee, discussed further by the Executive Management Committee and determined by the President & CEO.
+We have established classifications for each liquidity risk levels affecting the Group, ranging from "normal" to "anxious" and "crisis," and have established procedures for dealing with cases which are deemed to fall into the "anxious" or "crisis" categories.
+Additionally, we have established a structure under which we will be able to respond smoothly in the event of emergency situations that affect our funds management.